Day by Day (T-ara song): Music videos

 The song's music video was officially released on 3 July.
 It was directed by Cha Eun-taek in Seoul.
 It was announced on 12 June 2012, as a 20-minute music video drama starring the group themselves in a science-fiction setting, reminiscent of the movie Mad Max.
 A large amount of work was needed to complete the computer graphics featured in the video, which caused its release to be delayed by 13 hours.
 The second part of the music video was released in August 2012.
 The video featured T-ara members with the participation of Dani, who was preparing for her debut with the group at the time, "Day By Day" was supposed to be her pre-debut.
 However, plans fell through and she never officially debuted with the group.
 Dani portrayed "the blind girl with superpowers" in the music video, she was then replaced by Eun-jung in the second part of the drama version (Sexy Love).
-The music video was included in the Top 5 Videos of the Week list by Stereogum.
+The music video was included in the Top five Videos of the Week list by Stereogum.
+It was praised mostly for the concept and plot, special effects, and cliffhanger ending.

+Reception

 Commercial performance

 "Day by Day" topped all Korean real-time charts within an hour of release and achieved T-ara's sixth "all-kill".
 It reached number two on the Gaon Weekly Digital Singles Chart and the Billboard Korea K-Pop Hot 100.
 The song ranked among the best selling singles of the year with nearly 2,150,000 copies sold in South Korea alone by the end of 2012.
 The Japanese version of "Day by Day" peaked at number 16 on the Billboard Japan Hot 100 singles chart and debuted at first on the USEN Weekly singles chart.

+Critical response

+In December 2012, Owen Myers of Pop Justice, selected "Day By Day" as the third best K-pop single of the year, citing its strong live performances, and describing it as one of the most unique-sounding K‑pop tracks of 2012.
+In 2019, Kultscene placed it as one of the best K-pop songs of the 2010s.

 Legacy

 In 2020, Vietnamese singers Trinh Thang Binh and Liz Kim Cuong released a duet titled "Big Difference".
 Shortly after the official music video release, fans noticed similarities between the song and "Day By Day" which caused a public stir among the Vietnamese fans community.
 However, neither sides had commented on the situation.
-On July 23, 2024, Groovy Room released "AT H1GHR".
-The single incorporates "Day By Day" 's main melody.
+"Everyone Will Change Eventually", a single released by Quang Hà received similar allegations in 2019.
+On July 23, 2024, Groovy Room released "AT H1GHR" which incorporates the "Day By Day" main melody.